oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 A SODA collection is analogous to an Oracle Database table or view.
 A document collection contains documents.
 Collections are persisted in an Oracle Database schema .
 A database schema is referred to as a SODA database.

-Even Though SODA is designed primarily for working with JSON documents, but a document can be of any Multipurpose Internet Mail Extensions (MIME) type.

 In addition to its content, a document has other document components, including a unique identifier, called its key, a version, a media type (type of content), and the date and time that it was created and last modified.

-The key is typically assigned by SODA when a document is created, but client-assigned keys can also be used.
+The key is typically assigned by SODA when a document is created.
 The other components are generated and maintained by SODA.
-All components other than content and key are optional.

 **Document**